blockchainseed/seedblockchain/doc/gitian-building.md

 the next step: 'Seed the Gitian sources cache', which will fetch all necessary source files allowing for gitian to work offline.

-Building SeedBlockChain
+Building Seed Blockchain
 ----------------

-To build SeedBlockChain (for Linux, OSX and Windows) just follow the steps under 'perform gitian builds' in [doc/release-process.md](release-process.md) in the seedblockchain repository.
+To build Seed Blockchain (for Linux, OSX and Windows) just follow the steps under 'perform gitian builds' in [doc/release-process.md](release-process.md) in the seedblockchain repository.

 This may take a long time as it also builds the dependencies needed for each descriptor.